giankabtw/HTB-CPTS/Pivoting, Tunneling, and Port Forwarding.md

 The hint mentioned investigating LSASS, so I proceeded to create a memory dump of the lsass.exe process.
 On the target machine (via RDP), I did the following:

--Opened Task Manager.
+- Opened Task Manager.
--Navigated to the Processes tab.
+- Navigated to the Processes tab.
--Located Local Security Authority Process (lsass.exe).
+- Located Local Security Authority Process (lsass.exe).
--Right-clicked and selected Create dump file.
+- Right-clicked and selected Create dump file.

 This created a file named lsass.DMP, saved at C:\Users\mlefay\AppData\Local\Temp